-Digital technologies can promote an inclusive future of work for marginalised groups in Agribased economies while helping to mitigate climate change impacts, but how?
+Digital technologies can promote an inclusive future of work for marginalized groups in agri-based economies while helping to mitigate climate change impacts; but how?

-A. Improving access to digital and physical infrastructure to low-income areas
+A. Improving access to digital and physical infrastructure in low-income areas

-What interventions - public and commercial solutions - will help in the expansion of digital infrastructure to underserved areas?
+What interventions-public and commercial-will help in the expansion of digital infrastructure to underserved areas?
 How far into poor areas should this expansion be?
 What existing technology are available?
-How can existing technologies be built on to offer services to people?
-How can these technologies be made affordable and accessible to more information poor groups?
+How can existing technologies be improved to offer services to people?
+How can these technologies be made affordable and accessible to more information-poor groups?
 How can the use of these technologies be sustained?
-How can these infrastructure be sustainably financed?
+How can the infrastructure be sustainably financed?
 How can public-private partnerships benefit this course?
 Examples of plausible hypothesized interventions:

-- Promote governance that strengthens and sustains an open, interoperable, reliable, and secure digital ecosystem. - Improve access to stable electricity. - Reduce no-economic cost and risk of market entry and investment - Provide public/donor funding support for larger, high-cost infrastructure investments to reduce risk and increase commercial viability. - Expand the market through government procurement and implementation of broadband based digital services, networks, and facilities. - Provide direct funding support for extending affordable broadband access to commercially challenging rural and remote areas, to women, and low-income users under a Mobilizing Finance for Development approach. - Increase ICT market commercial attractiveness through demand stimulation and affordability initiatives. - Promote long-term sustainability by ensuring that appropriate technical skills to operate and maintain digital infrastructure are increasingly available on the continent.
+- Promoting governance that strengthens and sustains an open, interoperable, reliable, and secure digital ecosystem. - Improving access to stable electricity. - Reducing no-economic cost and risk of market entry and investment. - Providing public/donor funding support for larger, high-cost infrastructure investments to reduce risk and increase commercial viability. - Expanding the market through government procurement and implementation of broadbandbased digital services, networks, and facilities. - Providing direct funding support to extend affordable broadband access to commerciallychallenging rural and remote areas, to women, and low-income users under a Mobilizing Finance for Development approach. - Increasing ICT market commercial attractiveness through demand stimulation and affordability initiatives. - Promoting long-term sustainability by ensuring that appropriate technical skills to operate and maintain digital infrastructure are increasingly available.

-B. Enabling the collection of gender-disaggregated data on digital transformation, climate change, and quality of employment in Agribased economies.
+B. Enabling the collection of gender-disaggregated data on digital transformation, climate change, and quality of employment in agri-based economies

-What interventions - public and commercial solutions - will create an enabling environment for the collection of gender-disaggregated data on the interwoven impacts of digital transformation, climate change, and quality of employment in Agri-based economies?
+What interventions-public and commercial-will create an enabling environment for the collection of gender-disaggregated data on the interwoven impacts of digital transformation, climate change, and quality of employment in agri-based economies?

-- Strengthen the capacity of statistical departments to include collecting genderdisaggregated data on emerging technological, climate change, and quality employment impacts at the national and sub-national level. - Sensitize relevant ministries and agencies on the importance of mainstreaming gender into policies. - Promote gender-sensitive training for data collectors and respondents to ensure gender data accuracy, confidentiality, and anonymity - Support local initiatives that supplement supply-side data from mobile service providers with open-source demand-side data directly from consumers - Incentivize and support rigorous quantitative and qualitative research on gender, technology and society (by academics, non-profits, think tanks, etc.).
+- Strengthening the capacity of statistical departments to include collecting genderdisaggregated data on emerging technological, climate change, and quality employment impacts at the national and sub-national levels. - Sensitizing relevant ministries and agencies on the importance of mainstreaming gender into policies. - Promoting gender-sensitive training for data collectors and respondents to ensure gender data accuracy, confidentiality, and anonymity. - Supporting local initiatives that supplement supply-side data from mobile service providers with open-source demand-side data directly from consumers. - Incentivizing and supporting rigorous quantitative and qualitative research on gender, technology, and society (by academics, nonprofits, think tanks, etc.).

-C. Creating new skills and employment pathways that can create more employment opportunities.

-What interventions - public and commercial solutions - will help to develop digital skills, especially among marginalized groups in Agri-based economies?
+C. Creating new skills and employment pathways that can create more employment opportunities will help to develop digital skills, especially among marginalized groups in agri-based economies?
 What skills will be complementary to technology?
 What skills are needed to develop and/or use technology?
 What innovative ways can be leveraged to finance digital skills training?
-How can disparities in access to education, including digital skills be minimized?
-How can we use other digital technologies that make only limited demands on the scarce supply of digital skills to respond to the acute shortage of digital skills in many poor countries?
-Examples of plausible hypothesized interventions:
+How can disparities in access to education, including digital skills, be minimized?
+How can we use DTs that make only limited demands on the scarce supply of digital skills to respond to the acute shortage of digital skills in many poor countries?
+Hypothesized interventions include the following: